RubMertens/exceptionsexampleforinterview/README.md

 Run the tests of the GameReportTests project.
 We have a failing requirement.
 Try to locate the problem and get the test green.

 ### Code review
 - The `ScoreRepository` class has a vulnerability.
-Wich one and how can we fix it.
+Which one and how can we fix it.
 - The `GameBuilder` class uses a `HashSet` and a `List`, why?
 There is also a `participantMap` variable, how does it work?
 Should we improve the `Player` class to enforce our design?